 Ground Beetles

 “Ground beetles” is the name of a large group of predatory beetles that are beneficial as both adults and larvae.
 They will eat a wide range of insects, including nematodes, caterpillars, thrips, weevils, slugs, and silverfish.
-While insects like Japanese beetles should be controlled in the garden, be careful not to crush every beetle you see!
+While insects like Japanese beetles should be controlled in the garden, don’t crush every beetle you see!

 Soldier Beetles

 Soldier beetles are an important predator of Mexican bean beetles, Colorado potato beetles, caterpillars, and aphids.
-Like many beneficials, they are attracted to plants that have compound blossoms.
+Like many beneficial bugs, they are attracted to plants that have compound blossoms, such as Queen Anne’s lace and yarrow.

 Assassin Bugs

 Assassin bugs look like a strange mix between a praying mantis and a squash bug.
 They use their sharp mouthparts to prey upon many different types of insect pests in the garden.
-In their adult form, they can be mistaken for squash bugs, so look carefully!
+They can be mistaken for squash bugs in their adult form, so look carefully before you squish something!

 Robber Flies

 With their extra-long legs, robber flies are bug-eating machines that we’re thankful to have on our side.
-They may look intimidating, but unlike horseflies, they do not attack humans (although they are capable of biting when threatened).
+They may look intimidating, but unlike horseflies, they do not attack humans (although they can bite when threatened).
 Instead, they go after a number of common garden pests.
 Try not to shoo this fly!

 Hoverflies

-Another good fly to have in your garden, the hoverfly looks like a tiny yellowjacket without a stinger.
-They feed on pollen and nectar and are extremely important pollinators.
+Another good fly in your garden, the hoverfly, looks like a tiny yellowjacket without a stinger.
+They feed on pollen and nectar and are crucial pollinators.
 Their larvae are voracious predators, killing aphids, caterpillars, beetles, and thrips by sucking the juice from their victims.

 Parasitic Wasps

-Parasitic wasps are very tiny, so you will probably not see them at work.
-However, they are very effective.
+Parasitic wasps are very tiny, so you probably won’t see them at work.
+However, they are very effective in pest control.

-- Trichogramma wasps lay their eggs inside the eggs of over 200 different insect pests.
-The tachinid fly looks like a small housefly but it is an active parasitizer of corn borers, gypsy moth caterpillars, grasshoppers, Japanese beetles, Mexican bean beetles, squash bugs, and green stinkbugs.
+The tachinid fly looks like just a small housefly but is an active parasitizer of corn borers, gypsy moth caterpillars, grasshoppers, Japanese beetles, Mexican bean beetles, squash bugs, and green stinkbugs.

 Attracting Beneficial Insects